-- 45% Score on the 9 homework assignments, each worth 5% - 45% Score on 5 quizzes/exams, each worth 9% - For turning in all homework assignments.
-These are "all or none" points, received if you turn in all assignments, not received if you do not.
+- 45% Score on the 9 homework assignments, each worth 5% (your lowest score will be replaced with your highest score) - 45% Score on 4 quizzes/exams, each worth 11.25% - 5% For turning in all homework assignments.
+These are "all or none" points, received if you turn in all assignments (completed!), not received if you do not.
 They are an added incentive for completing all homeworks.
-Note: you can receive these points even if some assignments are handed in late, as long as all assignments are handed in by the last day of class. - 5% Participation in in-class exercises - Note: Random Extra Credit assignments will pop up on occasion.
+Note: you can receive these points even if an assignment has been handed in late, as long as all assignments are handed in by the last day of class. - 5% Participation in in-class exercises - Note: Random Extra Credit assignments will pop up on occasion.
 These points can only be applied to scores within a particular assignment type, up to a score of 100% for that assignment type (i.e. homework extra credit points apply only to homework grades until you have all perfect homework grades; extra quiz points apply only to quizzes until you have perfect quiz scores).